Austin-Kho/dRebs/README.md

 docker-compose exec web python manage.py loaddata rebs/fixtures/seeds-data.json
 ```

-※ Place your Django project in the **src** directory and develop it.
+※ Place your Django project in the **django** directory and develop it.

 ### Reference